-The different prices you can pay for different matcha grades are due to the flavour profile.
+The different prices you can pay for different matcha grades are due to the flavor profile.

-Ceremonial, the highest grade, has the more delicate and milder flavour profile.
-Its production is more complicated so the natural flavour can he preserved.
+Ceremonial, the highest grade, has the more delicate and milder flavor profile.
+Its production is more complicated so the natural flavor can he preserved.
 This means the price is higher than culinary.
 It is also produced exclusively in Japan.

 Following on from the last point, one the common misconceptions about matcha is that a lower grade means lower quality.

-However, both matcha grades are high quality, and the only differences are price, flavour, and end use.
-As long as they present the vibrant green colour, the fresh aroma and the fine smooth texture, both ceremonial and culinary matcha, are considered high quality products.
+However, both matcha grades are high quality, and the only differences are price, flavor, and end use.
+As long as they present the vibrant green color, the fresh aroma and the fine smooth texture, both ceremonial and culinary matcha, are considered high quality products.